andrew-peng-144/Junior-Design-0326/README.md

 **PHP version config**

-Last quick thing, let’s configure the PHP version of the WAMPserver to keep the environment consistent with the one on the live server (which runs PHP 7.2).
+Let’s configure the PHP version of the WAMPserver to keep the environment consistent with the one on the live server (which runs PHP 7.2).
 - On the bottom-right of your screen (far-right of the taskbar), locate the icon for the WAMPserver (should look like a 'w' with a rounded square around it.)
 - Set PHP version: Left-click -> PHP -> Version -> 7.2.4
 - You may also click this icon to start/stop the WAMPserver and edit configuration files for Apache, MariaDB/MySQL, and PHP.

 **Fully testing the website locally**